gpustack/gpustack/docs/user-guide/playground/rerank.md

 ## Query

-Input a query and click `Submit` to get a ranked list of similar texts along with their scores.
+Input a query and click the `Submit` button to get a ranked list of texts based on their relevance to the query.

 ![rerank](../../assets/playground/ranker.png)

 ## Select Model

-You can select available models in GPUStack by clicking the model dropdown at the top-left corner of each model panel.
+Select an available reranker model in GPUStack by clicking the model dropdown at the top-right corner of the playground UI.

 ## Customize Parameters